periode/thesis/readings/notes/milner_semantic_ideas_programming_languages.md

 concepts in PL that don't exist anywhere else:

-- stream (continuity) (but continuity in interactive environments makes it hard to reason about)
+- stream (continuity) (but continuity in interactive environments makes it hard to reason about) [example on the issue of streams - patterns of distributed systems](https://martinfowler.com/articles/patterns-of-distributed-systems/)
 - monotonicity
 - types
 - powerdomains (i.e. domains with random branches)